ziuziakowska/linux/Documentation/cheri/pcuabi.rst

 support for other architectures would entail extending the specification accordingly.

+This Linux fork implements the essential aspects of PCuABI.
+However, alignment with the specification is not complete.
+The following limitations are currently present in this implementation:

+* Only a subset of drivers can be built when PCuABI is selected (see section below).
+Those that can be built generally handle their own ``ioctl`` commands correctly, but in certain cases the corresponding uapi struct may represent pointers as ``__u64``, and as a result the ``ioctl`` handler needs to create valid user pointers from the root user capability to allow the operation to succeed.

+* Syscalls targeting another thread/process, including NUMA syscalls and ``process_madvise()``, are not handled according to the spec.
+In general, capabilities passed to them are not checked, and they are preserved as if targeting the current process.

+* The initial kernel-provided data (``argv``, ``envp``, ``auxv``, strings and data referred to from those arrays) is still stored on the stack, instead of a separate memory mapping.
+The other aspects of the "Kernel-provided data" section of the spec are implemented, which means for instance that ``argv`` should be accessed through the ``C1`` register instead of walking the stack.

+* The initial strings that elements of ``argv`` and ``envp`` point to are not padded to ensure capability bounds representability.
+This means that the bounds of capabilities in the ``argv`` and/or ``envp`` arrays may overlap.
+Similarly the ``argv`` and ``envp`` capabilities themselves may overlap with each other.
+Note however that such a situation is expected to be very rare (requiring an extremely large number of arguments or extremely long strings).

-The present document deals with implementation aspects that are beyond the scope of the specification.
+The rest of this document deals with implementation aspects that are beyond the scope of the specification.
 It aims to provide kernel developers with an overview of the changes that have been made to various internal kernel APIs in order to support PCuABI.

-Note: current limitations
-  Support for PCuABI in Linux is a work in progress, and at this stage it is mostly of a functional nature, with only limited enforcement of capability-related restrictions.
-The variant of the ABI that is currently implemented in Linux is documented in the `transitional PCuABI specification`_, which is forward-compatible with the full specification.
-Only **a limited set of syscalls** is supported in this ABI.

 Config option
 =============